Få relevant fagstoff og invitasjon til AI og Retail-relaterte arrangementer.Meld deg på nyhetsbrevet vårt

 Fixed price shipping.

-To be able to provide the customer with the shipping rate as early as possible in the checkout process, or preferrably on the product page itself, we recommend having a fixed shipping price.
+To be able to provide the customer with the shipping rate as early as possible in the checkout process, or preferably on the product page itself, we recommend having a fixed shipping price.
 Instead of hiding the shipping cost, turn it into a selling point.
-If you are unable to have such a fixed price due to the type of goods you sell, at least give the customer a ”shipping from” amount to give the customer a heads up.
+If you are unable to have such a fixed price due to the type of goods you sell, at least give the customer a 'shipping from' amount to give the customer a heads up.

 Free shipping?

-Online customers have increaslingly higher demands to online shopping and you need to understand them.
+Online customers have increasingly higher demands for online shopping and you need to understand them.
 The U.S. online shoe retailer Zappos gets a lot of attention with their policy of free deliveries and returns, and in Europe the e-commerce site Zalando offers the same.
-Zalando was founded in 2008 as a shoe- retailer in Germany and one year later, they started to expand abroad.
-Today they not only sell shoes, but also clothing, sport apparal, accessoaries, premium merchandise, and stock a range of products from different well-known brands and labels.
+Zalando was founded in 2008 as a shoe retailer in Germany and one year later, they started to expand abroad.
+Today they not only sell shoes, but also clothing, sport apparel, accessories, premium merchandise, and stock a range of products from different well-known brands and labels.
 Zalando chose to use a “universal” free delivery and return service as a strategy to drive their sales - regardless of the amount spent.

 Zalando free delivery